freeCodeCamp/freeCodeCamp/docs/CONTRIBUTING.md

 You can also run `git add .` to add all unstaged files.
 Take care, though, because you can accidentally add files you don't want added.
 Review your `git status` first.

 ### Commit Your Changes

 We have a [tool](https://commitizen.github.io/cz-cli/) that helps you make standard commit messages.
 Execute `npm run commit` and follow the steps.
+This will generate a conventional commit message.

+**Note**: Your pull request will fail the Travis CI build if your commits do not have conventional messages.
+[Click here](https://conventionalcommits.org/#why-use-conventional-commits) to read more about conventional commit messages.

 If you want to add/remove changes to previous commit, [add the files](#making-your-changes), and use `git commit --amend` or `git commit --amend --no-edit` (to keep the same commit message).